 In some states, the Articles of Organization may be referred to as the “Certificate of Formation” or “Certificate of Organization.”

-Most states have a form for the articles of organization that you can complete on your own.
+Most states have a form for the LLC articles of organization that you can complete on your own.
 This form is usually found on the Secretary of State’s website as a pdf and/or can be filled out electronically.
-Some states (Arizona, Florida, and Maryland, for example) do not accept business filings through the Secretary of State’s office, so the form in those states will be accessible through a different government agency.
+Some states (Arizona, Florida, and Maryland, for example) do not accept business filings, so the form in those states will be accessible through a different government agency.

 - Your new company’s name.
-When filling out this information be sure to include the entity designator at the end of the business name.
+When filling out this information, be sure to include the entity designator at the end of the business name.
 The allowed designator varies by state but is typically “LLC” or “Limited Liability Company.”
-If you haven’t verified already, be sure to do a name search with the Secretary of State to be sure the LLC name is available.
+If you haven’t verified already, be sure to do a name search with the Secretary of State to ensure the LLC name is available.

-- The purpose or description of your company’s primary business activity.
-Most states only require a general statement of purpose to be included in the articles of organization, while others will require more specific information or the company’s NAICS code.
+- The business purpose or description of your company’s primary business activity.
+Many states require a general statement of purpose to be included in the articles of organization, while others will require more specific information or the company’s NAICS code.

 - The name and address of your company’s registered agent.
-A registered agent is a party authorized to receive and accept legal process on behalf of your LLC.
-You may act as your registered agent or you may authorize an individual outside of the LLC or another company authorized by your state to act as a registered agent.
+A registered agent is a party authorized to receive and accept service of process on behalf of your LLC.
+You may act as your registered agent, or you may authorize an individual outside of the LLC or another company approved by your state to act as a registered agent.

 - The effective start date for your LLC.
-While you cannot back-date the formation date of your LLC, you can specify when you want it to become effective at a time in the future.
+While you cannot back-date the formation date of your LLC, you can specify when you want the business entity to become effective in the future.

-Next, you will need to submit the Articles of Organization to the state either by mail or online with the required filing fee.
+Next, you will need to file the Articles of Organization with the state either by mail or online with the required filing fee.
 Most states now offer the option to file online.
 LLC formation fees vary by state but range from $40-500 to file your articles of organization, depending on the state.

 After receiving your accepted business filing from the state, your next move should be to create an Operating Agreement for your LLC.
-This document will contain important rules and information regarding the management of company assets as well as the rights and responsibilities of the members.
+This legal document will contain important rules and information regarding the management of company assets and the rights and responsibilities of the members.
 An Operating Agreement is different from the Articles of Organization in that it is an internal governance document for the LLC.
-However, some states do require LLCs to submit a copy of the Operating Agreement to the state.
+While not a required document in most states, it is important more so for a multi-member LLC, though it can provide value to a single-member LLC.
+Most states don’t require this document to be filed; however, some states require LLCs to submit a copy of the Operating Agreement to the state.